citelab/JAMScript/README.md

 sudo make install
 ```

-Now you should have a system that can run the JAMScript compiler.
+Now, you should have a system that can run the JAMScript compiler.

 ## Preparing your system (macOS)